FB pixel

 Whiplash injuries

-Sudden jerking of the neck and spine can stretch and tear soft tissues, causing long-lasting pain, limited mobility, and headaches.
+The sudden jerking of the neck and spine can stretch and tear soft tissues, causing long-lasting pain, limited mobility, and headaches.
+This is common in College Park, where sudden stops due to traffic congestion around Old National Highway or near Hartsfield-Jackson Atlanta International Airport can cause unexpected impacts.

 Spinal cord injuries